Biography

 That same year, for Intermission Magazine’s annual “Tootsie Award”, Jocelyn was identified as “One to Watch”*, for her starring role as “Dahlia” in the original Canadian production of Moll, stating, “She was seductive, tough, charming, formidable, and ruthless in that role.”

-Jocelyn then moved to Glasgow and attended the Royal Conservatoire of Scotland where she received a Masters Degree in Musical Theatre Performance.
+Jocelyn then moved to Glasgow and attended the Royal Conservatoire of Scotland where she received a Masters Degree (MA) in Musical Theatre Performance.

 For her graduating show, she performed as Vivienne Kensington in Legally Blonde the Musical, which was presented at the Edinburgh Fringe in August of 2019.

-Later that year she performed in the Tron Theatre's highly anticipated devised show High Man Pen Meander.
+Following her autumn graduation from RCS, Jocelyn joined one of the UK's leading talent agencies, Coulter Hamilton Rae, where she subsequently worked on multiple projects in Scotland ranging from feature film, short film, theatre, radio and voice over work.
+In March of 2021, she performed in the Tron Theatre's highly anticipated devised show High Man Pen Meander.
 Her performance of Marilyn Monroe's tragic death garnered rave reviews from The Guardian:

 "Sensuous and alarming, Jocelyn LoSole enacts an emotional performance to a crackly voiceover of Morgan’s The Death of Marilyn Monroe, her flesh scrawled with words of abuse: Marilyn as the original mass-media victim." - Mark Fisher